BeardedJotunn/FoundryVTT-AverageRolls/README.md

 # Average Rolls
 ###### A module for Foundry VTT.

 A module to display dice rolling stats in Foundry.
 Shows lifetime and session averages, Nat1's and Nat20's per user.
-Only saves the used die in disadvantage/advantage rolls.
 Currently only uses the first dice in a roll, as that is what's needed for 5e, so to make it work the first dice rolled has to be the D20.
 Could be changed to track all D20 rolls or a setting could be added to choose what dice to track if requested.

 ## How to:
  - Install, activate and make sure it is enabled in settings, if it isn't enabled restart Foundry after enabling it.
 You can use https://raw.githubusercontent.com/BeardedJotunn/FoundryVTT-AverageRolls/master/module.json for manual installation.